There are a few building materials for driveways and deciding on which one is best for you will depend solely on your needs.

 On average, asphalt driveways cost about $3 to $5 per square foot.
 Concrete runs $4 to $10 per square foot.

-With good maintenance, concrete can last up to 30 years, while asphalt lasts 20 years on an average.
+With good maintenance, concrete can last up to 30 years, while asphalt lasts 20 years on average.

 Concrete resurfacing doesn’t perform well, in order to do so, old concrete has to be removed to ensure the new concrete adheres to the surface.
-On the other hand, asphalt can be poured over existing concrete only if the existing concrete driveway is in good conditions and solid.
+On the other hand, asphalt can be poured over existing concrete only if the existing concrete driveway is in good condition and solid.